AbrarAhmed1204/Tableau-dashboards/README.md

 # Mask-detection-Model
-This repository is about the implementation of mask detection model.
+This repository contains all my tableau workbooks.